janekfleper/typst-fancy-units/docs/manual.typ

       description: [
         The symbol to separate the integer part from the decimal part in exponents.

-        By default the separator stored in the `fancy-units-state` will be used, See @configuration for the details.
+        By default the separator stored in the `fancy-units-state` will be used, see @configuration for the details.
       ],
       types: ("auto", "string", "content"),
       default: "auto",